 CZone System.
 There are not many gauges or switches at the helm because a CZone system comes standard.
-A 5” (.13 m) CZone screen at the helm makes it handy for either the captain or a companion to monitor and activate electrical equipment all over the boat.
+A 5” (12.7 cm) CZone screen at the helm makes it handy for either the captain or a companion to monitor and activate electrical equipment all over the boat.

 Riviera has been installing CZone systems for 10 years and this piece of equipment makes managing the boat’s electrical operation simple.
 Few builders in class make the CZone system standard, but Riviera does it to make boat operation easier for both new and veteran boaters alike.

 A CZone system controls all lights, tank levels, air conditioning, generator, engine diagnostics, battery charge, electronics, refrigerator temperatures, underwater lights, watermaker, stereo, TV, and much more – and turn it all off with one touch.